 Further details of the system trickled out.
 For example a Ministry of Housing & Local Government news release, from 15th March 1957 announced –

 It seems odd that this and other public reports from planning enquiries openly refer to a facility with an important defence function given that this was at the height of the Cold War and only 6 years before the Spies for Peace caused uproar by revealing the existence of the RSGs.
 At the time the government said that the existence and siting of the RSGs was not secret but their functions were.
 But the defence function of the new microwave system was openly made public.

 Some of the Backbone sites were the subject of planning enquiries and luckily for us these give us some further hints.
 For example in January 1961 The Times announced -

-Public Record Office files show that the plans for national defence communications in the early years of the Cold War were as grandiose as they were financially impractical and they went beyond Backbone.
+National Archives files show that the plans for national defence communications in the early years of the Cold War were as grandiose as they were financially impractical and they went beyond Backbone.
 In 1956 the Official Committee (of civil servants) on Civil Defence suggested that landline communications were vital to –

 The 1956 paper said that these requirements could not be met by the existing cable system for telephones and, more importantly telegraph because the long-distance cable network went through cities and would be disrupted by an attack.
 It went onto say that Post Office plans to protect wire communications were based firstly on using a number of secondary cables, the “skeleton cable network”, supplemented by backbone radio links and “radio stand by to line links”.